8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 Retail sales training

-Whatever skills and attitude you instill in your retail sales training affects how employees will approach their job with you forever.
+Whatever skills and attitudes you instill in your retail sales training affect how employees will approach their jobs with you forever.

-The primary focus of high-quality retail sales training is not on the initial investment, but rather on the long-term return on investment that comes from enhancing your staff's ability to effectively sell your products.
+The primary focus of high-quality retail sales training is not on the initial investment but rather on the long-term return on investment that comes from enhancing your staff's ability to sell your products effectively.

 Over the years, I’ve seen some common employee training mistakes that can ruin the effectiveness of the best sales training programs out there.
 Fortunately, they’re easily avoided with some insight and refocus.